tylersloeper/AspMVC-Test-Taker-Website-TechDemo-For_Launchcode_Interview/README.md

 # Custom-Test-Asp.net-MVC-5-Demo-App

+Social media web app using ASP.NET MVC 5 that allows users to create custom quizes online, leave feedback, compete on leaderboards.
+Users can create questions (and tests) and then take the test themselves, or share creations with other users.
+The goal of this project is to create an environment to help adult test takers prepare for examinations (MCAT, GRE, SAT, BCBA, etc).

 Runs in Asp.net MVC 5 and made in Visual Studio 2015.
-A video showcasing some of the features (but not all as the video is older than the final release) can be found here: https://www.youtube.com/watch?v=Ak5BkZy2V0o
+A video showcasing some of the features (but not all as the video is far older than the final release) can be found here: https://www.youtube.com/watch?v=Ak5BkZy2V0o.
+Will be putting it up live soon.

-TL's Demo Project is work made for Launchcode to show off skills with C#.
-It ss a web app that allows users to make custom tests, with custom questions, and then take the test.
+This is a work made for Launchcode to show off skills with C#.
+It is a web app that allows users to make custom tests, with custom questions, and then take the test.
 It has Authorization, and uses databases.
 Most functions are commented and should make sense.

 Currently as of 2/6/2017 the features are as follows: